 1.)
 Life is not about you.

 Sometimes there will be people you don’t like, rules you don’t agree with, and hoops you have to jump through.
 Sometimes the group will decide to do something you don’t enjoy.
 Sometimes you have to sacrifice for people you love.
 Sometimes you’re forced to spend time with people who get on your nerves.
-The great thing is you don’t have to get your panties in a wad about it, you don’t have to be miserable and cranky the whole time, and you don’t have to be overwhelmed by the indignation that comes from a false sense of entitlement.
+The great thing is you don’t have to be miserable and cranky the whole time, and you don’t have to be overwhelmed by the indignation that comes from a false sense of entitlement.
 It turns out you’re allowed to enjoy yourself even when you don’t get your way.
 It’s crazy but you can treat people the way you would like to be treated even when you’re not in a good mood.
 And, you will not believe this but, it’s even okay do all this without whining the whole time.
 HOW IS THAT EVEN POSSIBLE? you ask.
 Well, it’s possible, because life is not about you.
 It’s really a pretty freeing truth to accept.